Structural transformation and magnetic properties of (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloys doped with 5$d$ elements: A combined first-principles and experimental study: Results and Discussion

-Since the ribbons in the as-quenched state reached magnetization saturation (\textit{M}$_s$) in a magnetic field of 0.5 kOe, the measurements for these alloys were performed up to the magnetic field of 1 kOe, see Fig. \ref{fig:MH}. \textit{M}$_s$ is equal to 922, 993, and 876 emu cm$^{-3}$ for (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B, respectively.
+Since the ribbons in the as-quenched state reached magnetization saturation (\textit{M}$_s$) in a magnetic field of 0.5 kOe, the measurements for these alloys were performed up to the magnetic field of 20 kOe, see Fig.\ref{fig:MH}. \textit{M}$_s$ is equal to 922, 993, and 876 emu cm$^{-3}$ for (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B, respectively.
 Magnetization saturation is reached at about 15 kOe for all three ribbons after annealing and is higher than for the as-quenched samples.
 For alloys with W and Re substitutions, magnetization saturation increases with isothermal annealing temperature and for \textit{T}$_a$ = 750$^o$C is equal to 1124 and 1126 emu cm$^{-3}$ for alloys with W and Re atoms, respectively.
 In the case of (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloy, \textit{M}$_s$ after isothermal annealing at 750$^o$C is equal to 995 emu cm$^{-3}$ and is lower than for the sample annealed at 600$^o$C (\textit{M}$_s$ = 1012 emu cm$^{-3}$).
 The value of magnetic moment is higher for the substituted samples than for the parent (Fe$_{0.7}$Co$_{0.3}$)$_2$B alloy, see Table \ref{tab:table4}, which contradicts our calculations in which we observed inverse relation.
-A low coercive fields (\textit{H}$_c$), on the order of a few Oe, were obtained for as-quenched alloys, which is typical for amorphous materials.
-Isothermal annealing at 600$^o$C leads to an increase of coercive field values up to 138, 243, and 267 Oe for (Fe$_{0.7}$Co$_{0.3}$)$_2$B, (Fe$_{0.675}$Co$_{0.275}$W$_{0.05}$)$_2$B, and (Fe$_{0.675}$Co$_{0.275}$Re$_{0.05}$)$_2$B, respectively. \textit{H}$_c$'s for substituted samples confirmed previous theoretical results obtained by Edstr\"om and coworkers \cite{edstrom_magnetic_2015}.
-Annealing at \textit{T}$_a$ = 750$^o$C improves the coercive field to the range of 315 - 348 Oe.
-The values obtained are still below the threshold of permanent magnets applications, but one has to bear in mind that these values can be maximized by further processing e.g. by magnetic field annealing or combined high pressure torsion and heat treatment \cite{Musia2019}.